tlswg/tls13-spec/draft-ietf-tls-tls13.md

 receiver: An endpoint that is receiving records.

 sender: An endpoint that is transmitting records.

-session: An association between a client and a server resulting from a handshake.

 server: The endpoint which did not initiate the TLS connection.